-- Many specialized modules: Gödel's completeness and incompleteness theorems, set theory, modal logic, philosophy of mathematics, logic, computation, science, ...
+- Many specialised modules: Gödel's completeness and incompleteness theorems, set theory, modal logic, philosophy of mathematics, logic, computation, science...

 - Large and active faculties in both mathematics and philosophy.

-In your first year you take the following core modules:
+In your first year you will take the following core modules:

 - Central Themes in Contemporary Philosophy